 Key Employment Stats:

-- GDP of Springfield MSA is more than $18 billion, according to the Federal Reserve Bank of St. Louis, and has grown by nearly 12% since 2010.
+- GDP of Springfield MSA is more than $18 billion, according to the Federal Reserve Bank of St. Louis, and has grown by nearly 11% over the last ten years.

-- Job growth in Springfield was 1.7% last year, as reported by Forbes.
+- Employment growth in Springfield declined about 3.6% last year but grew by 1.7% the previous year, as reported by Forbes.